lkotipal/vlasiator/scaling/202506_CSC_Mahti/README.md

 Data for the logfile's "Total run time" as well as Phiprof's "Propagate", "Spatial-space", and "Velocity-space" timers are included in the dat files in the subfolders.

-Plot the results interactively with `gnuplot -p <script>.gnuplot` for interactive plots.

-Uncomment the relevant lines to obtain png output instead.
+Plot the results with `gnuplot -p <script>.gnuplot` for png plots, comment the relevant lines to obtain interactive plots instead.

 # Weak scaling